CarlosMecha/certbot-s3/README.md

 # Certbot S3

 [Certbot](https://certbot.eff.org/) configured to run in a Docker image to create and renew certificates.
-Uses S3 as a store new certificates, and pulls from it for renewal.
+Uses S3 as a file store.

 *IMPORTANT:* This is a work in progress project.
 Use at your own risk.
 If used in production, make a backup of the S3 folder *before* each run.